What is predictive metagenomics profiling?

 Using predictive metagenomics profiling

-Thus, given a 16S rRNA dataset, PMP is a cost effective, logical starting point for deciding a) whether to proceed with an examination of functional changes in a community and b) the best experimental strategy to investigate said community.
+Thus, given a 16S rRNA dataset, PMP is a cost-effective, a logical starting point for deciding a) whether to proceed with an examination of functional changes in a community and b) the best experimental strategy to investigate said community.

 Aßhauer, K.P., Wemheuer, B., Daniel, R., Meinicke, P., 2015.
 Tax4Fun: Predicting functional profiles from metagenomic 16S rRNA data.
 Bioinformatics, 31, 2882-2884.
 Caporaso, J.G., Kuczynski, J., Stombaugh, J., Bittinger, K., Bushman, F.D., Costello, E.K., Fierer, N., Pẽa, A.G., Goodrich, J.K., Gordon, J.I., Huttley, G.A., Kelley, S.T., Knights, D., Koenig, J.E., Ley, R.E., Lozupone, C.A., McDonald, D., Muegge, B.D., Pirrung, M., Reeder, J., Sevinsky, J.R., Turnbaugh, P.J., Walters, W.A., Widmann, J., Yatsunenko, T., Zaneveld, J., Knight, R., 2010.
 QIIME allows analysis of high-throughput community sequencing data.
 Nature Methods, 7, 335-336.
 De Cáceres, M., Legendre, P., Moretti, M., 2010.
 Improving indicator species analysis by combining groups of sites.
 Oikos, 119, 1674-1684.
 Edgar, R.C., 2010.
 Search and clustering orders of magnitude faster than BLAST.
 Bioinformatics, 26, 2460-2461.
 He, Z., Deng, Y., Van Nostrand, J.D., Tu, Q., Xu, M., Hemme, C.L., Li, X., Wu, L., Gentry, T.J., Yin, Y., Liebich, J., Hazen, T.C., Zhou, J., 2010.
 GeoChip 3.0 as a high-throughput tool for analyzing microbial community composition, structure and functional activity.
 ISME Journal, 4, 1167-1179.
 Howe, A.C., Jansson, J.K., Malfatti, S.A., Tringe, S.G., Tiedje, J.M., Brown, C.T., 2014.
 Tackling soil diversity with the assembly of large, complex metagenomes.
 Proceedings of the National Academy of Sciences of the United States of America, 111, 4904-4909.
 Langille, M.G.I., Zaneveld, J., Caporaso, J.G., McDonald, D., Knights, D., Reyes, J.A., Clemente, J.C., Burkepile, D.E., Vega Thurber, R.L., Knight, R., Beiko, R.G., Huttenhower, C., 2013.
 Predictive functional profiling of microbial communities using 16S rRNA marker gene sequences.
 Nature Biotechnology, 31, 814-821.
 McMurdie, P.J., Holmes, S., 2014.
 Waste Not, Want Not: Why rarefying microbiome data Is inadmissible.
 PLoS Computational Biology, 10.